-15 Aug Youth Central’s 10 Alumni: Jesselyn Friley
+15 Aug Youth Central’s 10th Alumni Profile: Jesselyn Friley

 Youth Central is celebrating its 25th anniversary!

 To mark this milestone Youth Central is profiling 25 of its alumni throughout the years.
 Youth Central’s Youth Are Awesome (YAA) program is helping out by interviewing and profiling the alumni.
 This article is written by Danielle Leong, one of YAA junior editors.

 Jesselyn Friley volunteered for Youth Central from 2004-2007.
 She was a member of the Calgary Youth Foundation steering committee, Youth for the Future, and Youth Volunteer Corps (YVC).
 She was closely involved with Youth Central, and she found her future path through her dedication to volunteering.
 Although her time with Youth Central ended in 2007, she still loves to volunteer and encourages all of us to do so, as well.

 “Never stop volunteering!
 Even when you’re working or in school, you can always find a way to contribute.
 And, the people you meet along the way can be just as important as what you do together.”